charlz-malual/green_horizons/frontend/README.md

-# Green Horizons: South Sudan's Tourism & Wildlife Sanctuary
+# Bandhingilo Unveiled : South Sudan's Tourism & Wildlife

 ## Project Setup

-This MERN (MongoDB, Express, ReactJS, NodeJS) stack project aims to create an online platform to promote South Sudan's tourism and wildlife conservation.
+This MERN (MongoDB, Express, ReactJS, NodeJS) stack project aims to create an online platform to promote and explore the wonderful nature of Bandhingilo National Gamepark.
 Follow the steps below to set up and run the project locally.

 ### Prerequisites